TalaoDAO/context/wallet_interaction_protocol_mod.md

 ```

 #### Example 3
-The Verifier requests a ResidentCard and a DriverLicense and attaches messages for user :
+Verifier requests a ResidentCard and a DriverLicense and attaches messages for user :

 ```javascript
 {